ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 ```

 To actually evaluate your assembly code, we need to link it with `runtime.rs` to
 create an executable.
-This is covered in the `Makefile`.
+This is covered in the `Makefile` from Adder.
 ```
 $ make test/add1.run
 nasm -f elf64 test/add1.s -o runtime/our_code.o